 Indians eat a mostly plant-based diet, have some of highest spice consumption in the world, and significantly lower cancer rates than Americans.
 They have five times less breast cancer, ten times less colorectal cancer, and twelve times less lung cancer on average.

 Turmeric is the business because it contains the powerful cancer-fighting polyphenol Curcumin.

 Curcumin has been clinically shown to inhibit growth of various cancer cells including: Bone Cancer, Breast Cancer, Brain Tumors, Colon, Liver, Pancreatic, Stomach, Bladder, Kidney, Prostate, Leukemia, Ovarian, Melanoma, and more!

 Oregano has extremely high levels of antioxidants and antimicrobial compounds.
-One teaspoon of oregano has the same antioxidant power (ORAC) of two cups of red grapes!
+It is a powerful parasite fighter.
+One teaspoon of oregano has the same antioxidant power (ORAC) of two cups of red grapes.
 It contains the phytochemical Quercetin, which is known to slow cancer growth and also promote apoptosis (there’s that word again).
 And on top of that Oregano is a good source of Vitamin K and Iron.

 Garlic is the most powerful anti-cancer spice.
 Studies all over the world have shown it to lower the risk of developing all types of cancers especially colon, stomach, intestinal, and prostate cancer.
 It has strong antibacterial properties as well as the ability to block formation and halt activation of cancer-causing substances.
 It can also enhance DNA repair, slow down cell reproduction, and like Turmeric and Oregano, induce apoptosis.
 It stops cancer growth and kills cancer cells.